fidothe/bsdapi/python/README.md

 Raw API Method
 --------------
-To issue a raw API request use the `api.doRequest` method, which will always return a `BsdApiResults` object.
+To issue a raw API request use the `api.doRequest` method, which will always return a `ApiResult` object.
 This method accepts 4 parameters as listed below:

 * **api_call**